-28.4 A-Main Only: Protest may be lodged with respect to the A Main only.
+28.4 A Main Only: Protest may be lodged with respect to the A Main only.
 Protests may not be lodged with respect to any qualifying event.
 Protest must be made in writing within 10 minutes after the finish has been posted on the board in the trailer.

 28.5 Visible Protests: Protests may be made concerning visible violations of rules or specifications.
 A visible protest situation is any time a tool or mechanical device is not needed by a Modified Tour Official to determine the car’s compliance with the rule.

 28.6 Technical Protests: Technical protests must be filed with the Modified Tour Director and must be accompanied by a $500.00 fee, paid in cash before investigation.
 Failure to pay the protest fee, in cash, shall be deemed a waiver of the right to protest and shall preclude any subsequent appeal or litigation.
 A technical protest situation is any protest which requires any tool or mechanical device (including scales) for a Modified Tour Officials to determine a car’s rule compliance.
 For the purpose of a subsequent appeal, all measurements by Modified Tour Officials are presumed to be correct, absent a showing by the driver of a mistake or prejudice.
 If the protested car is found to be illegal, it shall be the burden of the driver to establish legality in any subsequent appeal or litigation.
 If the protested car is found to be illegal, the protest fee is refunded to the protester, less an administrative fee of $250.00, which shall be retained by the Modified Tour, Inc. If the car is found to be legal, the fee is retained by the Modified Tour, Inc., with $250.00 going to the Modified Tour, Inc. and $250.00 going to the protested car.
 Cars that are found to be illegal will forfeit all points earned for the race in questions and the driver will also forfeit any earnings due for that race.
 If a driver refuses tech inspection, they will be considered illegal and will forfeit all points and monies earned for that race.
 The Modified Tour, Inc. shall not be responsible for any damage caused by the inspection.

 28.8 Holding the Purse: In the event of a protest, the Modified Tour will delay purse distribution until the matter is ultimately decided by the appeal board.
 The Modified Tour can distribute that portion of the purse to drivers whose finishing positions will not be affected by the protest or any subsequent appeal.